Metoclopramide (By mouth)

 PCP 100, ReglanThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use this medicine if you had an allergic reaction to metoclopramide, or if you have epilepsy (seizures), stomach or bowel bleeding or blockage, pheochromocytoma (adrenal gland tumor), or a history of tardive dyskinesia (movement disorder).

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Take this medicine on an empty stomach, 30 minutes before each meal and at bedtime, unless your doctor tells you differently.
+- Take this medicine on an empty stomach, 30 minutes before each meal and at bedtime.

 - Make sure your hands are dry before you handle the disintegrating tablet.
 Peel back the foil from the blister pack, then remove the tablet.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
 After it has melted, swallow or take a drink of water.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - This medicine is not for long-term use.
 Do not use this medicine for longer than 12 weeks.